megatronK9/Megatron-Protocol/README.md

 #Link
 node megatron-locked.js

+Scan the QR code in your terminal to link your WhatsApp.
+Megatron K9 will awaken and begin its reign.

-###Keep alive with pm2
+###Keep alive with pm2 (optional)
 npm install -g pm2
 pm2 start megatron-locked.js --name megatron
 pm2 save

-#RECEIVE AND CHECK FOR UPDATE !
+(#RECEIVE AND CHECK FOR UPDATE !)

 ./update.sh

-Scan the QR code in your terminal to link your WhatsApp.
-Megatron K9 will awaken and begin its reign.

-Scan the QR code in your terminal to link your WhatsApp.
-Megatron K9 will awaken and begin its reign.

 ---
 ```